Summary

 - Forming of new faith communities

-Two of our churches are involved in Baltimore Presbytery Partnerships: Covenant with Cuba and Cumberland with Ikhanktonwan Learning Camp.
+One of our churches are involved in the Baltimore Presbytery Partnership with Dakota Learning Camps.
 Several prepare items for Micah’s Backback, prepare weekly meals in a church Soup Kitchen, and reach out to needy children and families.
 The MG helped start Martha’s House in Hancock, an Interfaith Service Coalition (ISC) initiative, to provide a safe place for children and their families where they receive a meal and share in family activities.
-We also helped sponsor an innovative class dealing with racism in Frederick.

 Please pray for our churches that they may thrive spiritually as they reach out to their communities.